campaigncollege/campaigncollege.github.io/README.md

 campaigncollege.github.io
 =========================
-Github Pages Site for Campaign College an an open education resouce for participants of political campaigns focusing on digital tactics, data analysis, finance & management.
+Github Pages for Campaign College an an open education resouce for participants of political campaigns focusing on digital tactics, data analysis, finance & management.